 If we do not receive your confirmation by the due date, you will lose your study place at TAMK.

 Confirmation of the study place is binding and cannot be altered or cancelled.

 Applicants who have applied to many degree programmes in joint application system or separete applications should wait until all admission results have been published before confirming a study place.
 This is because only one study place per semester can be accepted from the higher education degree programmes in the Finnish joint application system or from separate applications.
 Once all results have been published, the applicant may decide which offered study place he/she wants to accept, and then confirm the study place only from this UAS or university.

 Applicants who are accepted to the degree programme which they have placed highest in the order of preference on the application form, cannot anymore at this point choose a study place from lower preference options.

-Applicant admitted in separate application via Open UAS Path must confirm their study place by 9 December 2016 at 15.00 at the latest My Studyinfo service or by TAMK's e-form (the link is sent by email to the admitted).
+Applicant admitted in separate application via Open Path Application must confirm their study place by 31 July 2017 at 15.00 at the latest My Studyinfo service or by TAMK's e-form (the link is sent by email to the admitted).

 When accepting the study place, you have to also register as present or absent to your studies at TAMK by logging in to My Studyinfo service or by the TAMK's own electronic form (the link is sent by e-mail to the admitted).